Plagiarism

 To avoid plagiarism, you should:

-• use citations and reference ideas or work that are not yours
+• use citations and reference ideas or work that are not yours.

-• write your essay in your own words
+• write essays in your own words.

-• use direct quotations only if necessary; focus on ideas instead
+• only use direct quotations if necessary (focus on ideas instead).

-How we check for plagiarism
+How we identify plagiarism

 If you are being investigated for plagiarism, you can contact Bristol SU Academic Advice for free and impartial advice and support.